mcueto/djangorestframework-auth0/README.rst

 }
 ```

-In order to select one of them when the authentication is needed -a POST request, for example- you need to add a request header called -by default, but you can customize it- **CLIENT_CODE**
+In order to select one of them when the authentication is needed -a POST request, for example- you need to add a header called **Client-Code** -by default, but you can customize it-.
+The names of the clients are **case sensitive**.

 Sample project
 -----------